-Following the Environmental Audit Committee’s Inquiry into Community Energy, (which received 57 written submissions!) they have published a strong Letter to the Secretary of State for Business Energy and Industrial Strategy (BEIS), Kwasi Kwarteng MP with the subject: Removing the barriers to the development of community energy.
-It contains powerful advocacy for community energy’s importance and benefits and many very useful recommendations to BEIS, the Treasury, Ministry of Housing, Communities and Local Government (MHCLG) and Ofgem.
-They ask that Kwasi Kwarteng respond before 7 June.
+Following the Environmental Audit Committee’s Inquiry into Community Energy, they published a strong Letter to the Secretary of State at the time for Business Energy and Industrial Strategy (BEIS), Kwasi Kwarteng MP with the subject: Removing the barriers to the development of community energy.
+It contained powerful advocacy for community energy’s importance and benefits and many very useful recommendations to BEIS, the Treasury, Ministry of Housing, Communities and Local Government (MHCLG) and Ofgem.

 The then-Secretary of State for Business, Energy and Industrial Strategy has now replied to the Committee's letter.
 Our response to his reply is here.
 BEIS stated that they would include their plans for community energy in the Net Zero Strategy.
 We echo the Committee chairman, Philip Dunne, in urging the Secretary of State “to develop an ambitious proposal for further community energy funding in his submission to the forthcoming Spending Review”.

 We need to keep the pressure up, in a positive way, especially on the Treasury and Cabinet Office, to ensure that they get the importance and benefit of community energy - and why it is a good deal for government money - so that they are receptive to proposals for funding from BEIS.
 Hope for the Future has great resources on engaging your MP: a good webinar on engaging your MP as an ally is here and on writing to your MP here.